-If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
+Services that are covered for you What you must pay when you get these services attempts within a 12-month period as a preventive service with no cost to you.
+Each counseling attempt includes up to four face-to-face visits. for the Medicare-covered smoking and tobacco use cessation preventive If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable inpatient or outpatient cost sharing.
-Each counseling for the Medicare-covered smoking and tobacco use cessation preventive benefits.

-Special Supplemental Benefits for the Chronically III (SSBCI)

-attempt includes up to four face-to-face visits.

-Healthy Food Allowance

-To qualify for the healthy food allowance, you must have one or more of the following conditions and participate in a care management program.
-Your care manager will determine if you qualify for this benefit.
-You get a \$50 allowance per month to buy healthy foods at plan-approved grocery stores.
+Each counseling attempt includes up to four face-to-face visits. benefits.
+Prior Authorization may be required.
+Referral may be required.
+Special Supplemental Benefits for the Chronically III (SSBCI) Scales You pay a \$0 copay for plan A scale is provided to qualifying members with kidney disease or chronic heart failure who do not meet Medicare guidelines for coverage. approved scales.
+Participation in a care management program is required.
+Your care manager will determine eligibility and help you get your scale.
+Blood Pressure Cuffs You pay a \$0 copay for plan A blood pressure cuff is provided to qualifying members with hypertension who do not meet Medicare guidelines for coverage. approved blood pressure cuffs.
+Participation in a care management program is required.
+Your care manager will determine eligibility and help you get your blood pressure cuff.
+Healthy Food Allowance You get a \$50 allowance per To qualify for the healthy food allowance, you must have one or more of the following conditions and participate in a care management program.
+Your care manager will determine if you qualify for this benefit. month to buy healthy foods at plan-approved grocery stores.
+Cardiovascular disordersChronic heart failureDementiaDiabetes

-- Cardiovascular disorders

-- Chronic heart failure

-- Dementia

-- Diabetes

-- Chronic and disabling mental health conditions
+- Chronic and disabling mental health conditions - Kidney disease